 The rest of this document is structured as follows.
-In §2 we review briefly the scope of the OGSA-WG and the purpose of this document.
-In §3, we provide an overview of the use cases that we used to motivate requirements.
-In §4, we motivate and describe the OGSA Platform.
-In §5, we provide more detailed descriptions of OGSA services.
+In §Error!
+Reference source not found we review briefly the scope of the OGSA-WG and the purpose of this document.
+In §2, we provide an overview of the use cases that we used to motivate requirements.
+In §3, we motivate and describe the OGSA Platform.
+In §Error!
+Reference source not found we provide more detailed descriptions of OGSA services.